skytable/skytable/CONTRIBUTING.md

 however the changes are huge, then they must be created on a separate branch, a pull request opened, the CI suite run and finally merged into next.

+## Pull request guidelines

+### Typo correction or doc updates

+The creation of superflous merge requests is generally discouraged.
+Such examples include the creation of multiple PRs to correct single typos, update comments or update docs.

+It would be far better if you could fix a considerable subset (if not all) of these issues in one pull request (it's fine to create multiple commits in the same PR).
+This is because we don't want to utilize compute capacity or multiply our git history for changes that do not have any behavioral impact.
+It is recommended that you open up a single PR and correct a substantial subset of these inconsistencies (if not all), while also adding `[skip ci]` or `[ci skip]` in your commit messages to avoid triggering the workflows.

 ## Steps

 1. Fork the repository